Springjunky/docker-local-build-environment/README.md

 ##### Tired of endless installation and configuration .... ?!

-My personal solution is a local Build Environment with Jenkins (over 200 plugins), Gitlab, Sonar and Nexus; ready in a few minutes.
+My personal solution is a local Build Environment with Jenkins, Gitlab, Sonar and Nexus; ready in a few minutes.
 Your own lokal, personal, continous build enviroment (maybe in future releases I just call it lpcbe).

 ### System requirements